 A PDSA cycle is the basic method of inquiry in improvement research.
 It’s a pragmatic scientific method for iterative testing of changes in complex systems.
 Each cycle (Plan-Do-Study-Act) is a mini-experiment in which observed outcomes are compared to predictions.
 Discrepancies between predictions and observed outcomes become a source of learning.

-To run a freeform PDSA, select the change idea on which you would like to run a PDSA, then select the orange box that says Start Freeform PDSA.
-The system will guide you through the elements for running your freeform PDSA.
+To run a freeform PDSA, select the change idea from the Driver List on which you would like to run a PDSA.
+Select the three grey dots beside the change idea to open a dropdown selection for starting a Freeform PDSA.
+The system will guide you through the various elements for running your PDSA:

 In the freeform PDSA text box, enter your Plan, Do, and Study information.